DIY CO2 Kit Guide

 Mix with 200ml Water until dissolved.

-The needle valve is opened, and bottle A is squeezed slightly to inject Citric Acid in to bottle B. This starts the generating of CO2.
-The needle vale is then closed to allow pressure to build in the bottles.
+The needle valve is opened, and bottle A is squeezed slightly to inject Citric Acid into bottle B. This starts the generation of CO2.
+The needle valve is then closed to allow pressure to build in the bottles.

 Mix bottle B by swirling the mixture around - you should see some bubbling.
 If not, squeeze some more citric acid from bottle A.